Women's lacrosse: International competition

 Beginning in 1972, the sport was governed internationally by the International Federation of Women's Lacrosse Associations (IFWLA).
 The formation of the IFWLA actually predated that of the corresponding body for men's lacrosse, the International Lacrosse Federation (ILF), by two years.

 In August 2008, after negotiations lasting four years, the IFWLA and ILF agreed to merge into a single governing body, the Federation of International Lacrosse (FIL).
-All tournaments operated by the IFWLA have been taken over by the FIL.
+All tournaments operated by the IFWLA were taken over by the FIL.
+The FIL changed its name to World Lacrosse in 2019.

-Every four years, the Women's Lacrosse World Cup is held.
-It was organized by the IFWLA before its merger with the IFL, and is now organized by the FIL.
-In Oshawa, Canada, in 2013, the United States defeated Canada in the final.
-The most recent edition was held in Surrey, England in 2017.
+The World Lacrosse Women's World Championship, formerly the Women's Lacrosse World Cup, is held every four years.
+It was organized by the IFWLA before its merger with the IFL and is now organized by World Lacrosse.
+The 2022 edition was hosted by the United States in Towson, Maryland, where the United States defeated Canada in the final.
+Only two countries have ever won the world championship — Australia (two times) and the United States (nine times).
+Canada and England have both reached the final, but neither country lifted the trophy.

 Leagues

 Athletes Unlimited Lacrosse - A four team league which started play in 2021.

 Women's Professional Lacrosse League - Was a four team league which was started in 2018, but ceased operations in 2020.

 United Women's Lacrosse League - Was a four team league founded in 2015, but ceased operations in 2018.